bicschneider/circle-ci-workshop/README.md

 * Paste the example into `.circleci/config.yml`.
 Commit the file and push it to GitHub.
 Then go back to the CircleCI page and click **Start building** in the CI dashboard.

-You should see something like this in the logs of CircleCI: (Note: The logs can be a bit hard to the first time :-), but give it a shot)
+You should see something like this in the logs of CircleCI: (Note: The logs can be a bit hard to find the first time :-), but give it a shot)

 ```bash
 #!/bin/sh -eo pipefail